Health & Safety Standards

 What Comes Next

-We are committed to a gradual reopening and will follow recommendations of our Public Health Officer, and we will continually monitor and reassess the situation as things change.
+We are committed to follow recommendations of our Public Health Officer, and we will continually monitor and reassess the situation as things change.
 We will make adjustments to health and safety measures as needed.

 And finally, this should go without saying, but: